OutSystems/AzureARMTemplates/README.md

 #### Notes:

-- To to connect this frontend server, a working OutSystems environment must be already deployed.
+- To use this template, you will need a working OutSystems environment already deployed and a virtual network with network connectivity to the existing environment and to the database.
 - The template requires the same parameters as the single environment template plus the controller hostname/IP and the environment private key.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpintonunes%2FOutsystems-AzureARMTemplates%2Fmaster%2FFrontend.json" target="_blank">